eqlabs/wmm-components/docs/docs/intro.md

 On the otherhand, if you want an efortless way to profit from your content that doesn't disturb your users with recurring payment requests, Web Monetization can be a perfect match.

 The recommended way of using WM, is to provide some content for all users, while revealing the full experience only for monetized users.
-One easy way to do this, is to set up an inital account balance for all new users ("newAccountBalance" in config.js).
+One easy way to do this, is to set up an inital account balance for all new users ("paywallThreshold" in config.js).
 This allows also non-paying users to consume a chosen amount of content, before they are prompted to set up a wallet to continue the experience.

 ## Currency